miroslavpopovic/it-events/README.md

 ## [AWS Community Day Bosnia](https://communityday.awsbosnia.com/)

 :date: September 25 2020, 6:00 AM UTC
-:bosnia_herzegovina: Sarajevo, Bosnia and Herzegovina
+:globe_with_meridians: Online
 :free: Free
 :speech_balloon: A one-day, two-track, free AWS conference organized by the AWS community.
 The goal of the conference is to gather all these who are interested in AWS, to network, learn from each other, and get inspired.
-This conference was initially planned for April, but got postponed to September.
+This conference was initially planned for April, but got postponed to September, in the online format.

 ## [Dotnetos Week](https://week.dotnetos.org/)